-We, through our subsidiaries, currently hold five cannabis dispensing organization licenses issued by the Illinois Department of Financial Regulation for five adult-use dispensaries in Illinois, four of which are currently operational under the BEYOND/HELLOTM brand and one of which is pre-construction, and all five of which operate or will operate under the BEYOND/HELLOTM brand.
-Two of the four operational adult-use dispensaries have co-located medical cannabis dispensing licenses issued by the Illinois Department of Financial Regulation.
+We, through our subsidiaries, currently hold five cannabis dispensing organization licenses issued by the Illinois Department of Financial Regulation for five adult-use dispensaries in Illinois, all of which are currently operational under the Beyond Hello brand, and operate under the Beyond Hello brand.
+Two of the five operational adult-use dispensaries have co-located medical cannabis dispensing licenses issued by the Illinois Department of Financial Regulation.

 All medical and adult-use dispensing organizations licensed by IDFPR hold registration certificates valid for a period of one year and subject to annual or biannual renewals after required fees are paid and the organization remains in good standing.
 Renewals are generally communicated by IDFPR within 90 days of a license's expiration through email and include a renewal form.
-Provided that the requisite renewal fees are paid, the renewal application is submitted in a timely manner, and there are no material violations noted against the applicable license, Beyond Hello IL, LLC ("BHIL") would expect to receive the applicable renewed license in the ordinary course of business.
+Provided that the requisite renewal fees are paid, the renewal application is submitted in a timely manner, and there are no material violations noted against the applicable license, our licensed subsidiaries would expect to receive the applicable renewed license in the ordinary course of business.
 Any unexpected delays or costs associated with the licensing renewal process could impede the ongoing or planned operations and could have a material adverse effect on our business, financial condition, results of operations or prospects.

-Medical marijuana retail dispensary licenses permit BHIL to purchase cannabis and cannabis products from licensed cultivation/processing facilities and to sell cannabis and cannabis products to registered patients.
-The adult-use dispensing organization license permits BHIL to acquire cannabis from a licensed cultivation center, craft grower, processing organization, or another dispensary and to sell cannabis and cannabis products (and limited other items) to adult-use purchasers, registered medical cannabis patients and registered caregivers.
+Medical marijuana retail dispensary licenses permit our licensed subsidiaries to purchase cannabis and cannabis products from licensed cultivation/processing facilities and to sell cannabis and cannabis products to registered patients.
+The adult-use dispensing organization license permits our licensed subsidiaries to acquire cannabis from a licensed cultivation center, craft grower, processing organization, or another dispensary and to sell cannabis and cannabis products (and limited other items) to adult-use purchasers, registered medical cannabis patients and registered caregivers.

-BHIL must operate in accordance with the representations made in its license application materials, unless otherwise approved by the IDFPR.
+Our licensed subsidiaries must operate in accordance with the representations made in its license application materials, unless otherwise approved by the IDFPR.
 It must include its name on the packaging of any cannabis product it sells.
 All medical products must be obtained from an Illinois registered medical cultivation center, while all adult-use products must be obtained from a licensed adult-use cultivation center, craft grower, processing organization, or another dispensary.
-BHIL must inspect and document (e.g., through the State of Illinois tracking system and in accordance with SOPs) all cannabis and cannabis products it acquires for resale.
+Our licensed subsidiaries must inspect and document (e.g., through the State of Illinois tracking system and in accordance with SOPs) all cannabis and cannabis products it acquires for resale.
 Any cannabis or cannabis products not properly packaged, labeled or inconsistent with State of Illinois tracking records must be rejected at the time of delivery.
 At all times, dispensing facilities must remain in compliance with all applicable building, fire, safety and land use laws, rules and regulations, and may not operate a drive through window or offer delivery services.
-BHIL may only operate during state regulated approved hours (6 a.m. to 10 p.m., daily) and must ensure two or more employees are present during all operating hours.
+Our licensed subsidiaries may only operate during state regulated approved hours (6 a.m. to 10 p.m., daily) and must ensure two or more employees are present during all operating hours.

-Each dispensary must submit a list of all third-party vendors to the IDFPR and identify all service professionals that will work at the dispensary by name and set forth a description of the services such person will provide.
+Our licensed subsidiaries (all of which are dispensaries) must submit a list of all third-party vendors to the IDFPR and identify all service professionals that will work at the dispensary by name and set forth a description of the services such person will provide.
 No service professional may work in the dispensary until his or her name is provided to IDFPR and appears on the facility's service professional list.